The AAEC advises students with fewer than 24 units and all undeclared students.

 Registration for full-term courses is open through the sixth day of the semester.
 Even after you have registered, if you wish to change your schedule, you may go back into the system and do so at any time during this period.
 However, many classes will be closed at this point because all available seats have been taken, so register for all your intended courses as early as possible.
 Students can enroll in 2nd 8-week courses through the start of the ninth week of the semester.

 UW-Whitewater's advising policy is that all students must meet for their advise appointment before they are able to register.
-Students advised in the AAEC are required to meet with their advisor every semester for a pre-advise and an advise appointment.
+Students advised in the AAEC are required to meet with their advisor every semester for a Pre-advise and an Advise appointment.
 Clientele of the AAEC have holds placed on their records on the WINS system.
-Holds are released only after completing the advise appointment.
+Holds are released only after completing the Advise appointment.

 The General Education program provides a foundation for success in college – and beyond.
-The purpose of General Education courses is to help students develop the skills, diverse perspectives, and breadth of knowledge that define an education person.
+The purpose of General Education courses is to help students develop the skills, diverse perspectives, and breadth of knowledge that define an educated person.